TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 I offer you this idea:

-> When I say things to you, it's because I think it's the right thing to do at that moment in time.
+> When I say things to you, it's because I think it's the right thing to say at that moment in time.
 That doesn't mean you have to accept it, or follow it, or even listen.
 Please, I invite you to judge the [code](/code) I transmit!
-Do you [let it die](https://www.pastagang.cc/blog/let-code-die/)? or let it sit?
+Do you [let it die](https://www.pastagang.cc/blog/let-code-die/)? or do you let it sit?
 >
-> It's a two way street You're a player like me.
-What will YOU say?
+> It's a two way street.
+You're a player like me.
+What will YOU say???!?!!??!!!?!

 <br>